priyankaraghunathan15/boston-311-sql-case-study/README.md

 <br>

 ### 5. What are the most common complaint types in each Boston neighborhood?

+This query determines the most common 311 complaint type in each Boston neighborhood by ranking issues based on their frequency.
+It returns the top complaint per neighborhood, helping identify the most reported concerns across different areas.

 **Result:**
 | Neighborhood                                 | Top Complaint Type               |   Request Count |